-As we start to hear the distant jingling of Santa’s sleigh, and wonder whether there will be the crunch of snow underfoot on Christmas Day, we can look back on 2020 with mixed feelings.
+As we start to hear the distant jingling of Santa’s sleigh, we can look back on 2020 with mixed feelings.

 There will be many families that have been forever changed by the Covid-19 virus, making it a year that will be indelibly etched into our collective memories.

 Added to that, the stop-start nature of 2020 has changed business forever.

 Many of us are now comfortably working from home, using ever-improving products such as Zoom and Teams to connect us together.